ozeanjs/ozean/docs/docs/intro/core-concepts.md

 ## 1. Modules: The Foundation of an Application

-Modules are the core of code organization in OceanJs.
+Modules are the core of code organization in OzeanJs.
 Every application has at least one module, the Root Module (e.g., `AppModule`).
 We use the `@Module()` decorator to define a module.

 - **`providers`**: Registers Services or other Providers that will be managed by the DI Container and can be injected within this module.
 - **`controllers`**: Registers the Controllers that will be managed by this module.